-The PlayStation 5 (opens in new tab) was revealed (opens in new tab) last week, and while the final console design didn't quite look like the dev kit (opens in new tab), it was a departure from the archetypal black boxes that have made up recent console generations.
+The PlayStation 5 was revealed last week, and while the final console design didn't quite look like the dev kit, it was a departure from the archetypal black boxes that have made up recent console generations.
 Everyone has an opinion on its striking appearance - positive and negative - but what we don't have are its proportions.

 The internet has stepped in to remedy the situation, with denizens using all sorts of metrics to get a rough idea of its size, and while there's some variation in the results, one thing's for certain - the PS5 is a veritable beast.